wp-plugins/smart-forms/readme.txt

 == Screenshots ==
 1. Dragging a form element
+2. Form Entries example
+3. Example of a form
+4. Example of the same form seen in an iphone

 == Changelog ==
 = 0.1 =
 *First release of smart forms.
+= 0.1.1 =
+* Fixing issues with the form entries screen
+* Allow the grid of the form entries to expand based on entries
+* Fixing responsive forms
 == Upgrade Notice ==
 N/A